Just out 20 January 2026

 I don't recommend agricultural work to girls, as they will hear immoral words and be harassed, looked down on and seen as being easy.
 They could fall pregnant.
 Young girls are exposed to all sorts of aggressions.

-- The informality and irregularity of the work;
+- The informality and irregularity of agricultural work;

 - The lack of social protection;

-- The way in which the women are considered inferior to farmers and transporters;
+- The relations between women workers, farmers and transporters;

 - The specific conditions experienced by Moroccan women farmworkers recruited to pick strawberries in Spain;